miladesmailpour/CP-CH/README.md

-# Grading Students
+# Apple and Orange Count

-This repository contains a function called `gradingStudents` that automates the process of rounding students' grades based on a specific grading policy.
+This repository contains a function called `countApplesAndOranges` that calculates the number of apples and oranges that land on Sam's house based on given information.

 ## Function Description

-The `gradingStudents` function takes the following parameter:
+The `countApplesAndOranges` function takes the following parameters:

+- `s`: an integer, the starting point of Sam's house location.
+- `t`: an integer, the ending location of Sam's house location.
+- `a`: an integer, the location of the Apple tree.
-- `int grades[n]`: an array of integers representing the grades of students.
+- `b`: an integer, the location of the Orange tree.
+- `apples`: an integer array, distances at which each apple falls from the tree.
+- `oranges`: an integer array, distances at which each orange falls from the tree.

-It returns:
+It prints:

-- `int[n]`: the grades after rounding as per the specified policy.
+- Two integers on two different lines:
+  - The first integer: the number of apples that fall on Sam's house.
+  - The second integer: the number of oranges that fall on Sam's house.

 ## Input Format

 The input format for this function includes:

+- The first line contains two space-separated integers denoting the respective values of `s` and `t`.
+- The second line contains two space-separated integers denoting the respective values of `a` and `b`.
-- The first line contains a single integer, `n`, the number of students.
+- The third line contains two space-separated integers denoting the respective values of `m` and `n` (the number of apples and oranges).
-- Each of the `n` subsequent lines contains a single integer, `grades[i]`, representing the grade of a student.
+- The fourth line contains `m` space-separated integers denoting the respective distances that each apple falls from point `a`.
+- The fifth line contains `n` space-separated integers denoting the respective distances that each orange falls from point `b`.

 ## Output Format

-The function returns an array of integers representing the grades after rounding.

-## Grading Policy

-- Every student receives a grade in the inclusive range from 0 to 100.
-- Any grade less than 40 is considered a failing grade.
-- To round a grade:
-- If the difference between the grade and the next multiple of 5 is less than 3, round up to the next multiple of 5.
-- If the grade is less than 40, no rounding occurs as the result will still be a failing grade.
+The function prints two integers on two different lines:

+- The first integer: the number of apples that fall on Sam's house.
+- The second integer: the number of oranges that fall on Sam's house.

 ## Constraints